Mt. Seven lower launch at 9 km or 9k launch

 Our contingency fund

-In case of a rescue where the costs (or some costs) are not covered neither by the government, health insurance, travel insurance, nor by any other way (very rare), we have a contingency fund.
+Since the RCMP was sued for a story of ignored SOS in the snow that resulted in one death, they are now very enclined to trigger heli-rescues.
+The contingency fund is not really useful any more.
+Her anyway how it worked: In case of a rescue where the costs (or some costs) are not covered neither by the government, health insurance, travel insurance, nor by any other way (very rare), we have a contingency fund.
 This fund insures the subscribers that a retrieval by any mean (including helicopter) will be available for them and that they will not go broke because of it.
 Perhaps most importantly, it means that a helicopter can proceed without any of the delays than can ensue from having to first acquire hard payment before taking off.
 When possible, a pilot requiring the fund should subsequently replenish it.

 All, subscribers included, must contact the RCMP first if they sustain or suspect bodily injury after a crash.